Sir Thomas Liddell, 1st Baronet: Politics and the Civil War

 The Eve of the Battle of Edgehill by Charles Landseer, 1845.
-Liddell supplied horses to Cavaliers for the Battle of Edgehill, at which he fought for Charles I, who afterwards created him a baronet.
+Liddell supplied horses to the royalist army for the Battle of Edgehill, at which he fought for Charles I, who afterwards created him a baronet.

 Liddell was a Catholic Recusant who succeeded to Ravensworth Castle in 1615, and who also owned the Redheugh estate in County Durham.
 He was admitted to Gray's Inn on 15 March 1620.

 Liddell served as Sheriff of Newcastle in 1609 and Mayor in 1625, 1634, and 1636.
 He was in April 1640 elected Member of Parliament for Newcastle-upon-Tyne in the Short Parliament.
 He was created a baronet on 2 November 1642.

 He served as a trained band Captain before he was commissioned into the royalist army in August 1642 and served as a Commissioner of Array.
-He smuggled arms to the royalists and attempted to disenfranchise Parliamentarian sympathizers amongst the aldermen of Newcastle.
+He smuggled arms to the royalist army and attempted to disenfranchise Parliamentarian sympathizers amongst the aldermen of Newcastle.

-He fought at the Battle of Edgehill, for which he supplied horses to the Cavaliers, and was in the royalist garrison at Newcastle during the Siege of Newcastle.
-He wrote the intransigent replies that the Parliamentarian authorities received in reply to their demands for the royalists to surrender.
-He was taken prisoner by the Parliamentarians when they defeated the royalist garrison in 1644.
-He was in London in 1646 fined £4,000 as 'one of the most notorious delinquents in the country'.
-He was released in 1646 on the condition that he pay a fine.
-He in 1652 unsuccessfully attempted to dishonestly convince the Parliamentarian government that he had paid the fine to Sir Arthur Haselrig, 2nd Baronet, when he had not done so.
+He fought at the Battle of Edgehill, for which he supplied horses to the royalist army, and was in the royalist garrison at Newcastle during the Siege of Newcastle.
+He wrote the intransigent replies that the Parliamentarian army received in reply to their demands for the surrender of the royalist garrison.
+He was taken prisoner by the Parliamentarian army when they defeated that royalist garrison in 1644.

+He was, in London in 1646, fined £4,000 as 'one of the most notorious delinquents in the country', but was released during the same year on the condition that he pay a fine, which he during 1652 unsuccessfully attempted to dishonestly convince the Parliamentarian government that he had paid to Sir Arthur Haselrig, 2nd Baronet, when he had not done so.

 Issue

 In 1596, Liddell married Isabel Anderson, who was daughter of Henry Anderson of Haswell, by whom he had 14 children, most of whom, including his eldest son Thomas, predeceased him.

-He was succeeded in the baronetcy by his grandson Sir Thomas Liddell, 2nd Baronet, who was a Colonel of Foot for the Parliamentarian regime in 1659. and who married a daughter of the Parliamentarian Sir Henry Vane the Younger.
+He was succeeded in the baronetcy by his grandson Sir Thomas Liddell, 2nd Baronet, who was an infantry colonel of the Parliamentarian regime in 1659, and who married a daughter of the Parliamentarian Sir Henry Vane the Younger.

 Sir Francis Liddell (1607–1680)

-The second son of Sir Thomas, Francis, was a Major in the Royalist army during the English Civil War.
+The second son of Sir Thomas, Francis, was a Major in the royalist army during the English Civil War.
 Francis was knighted by Charles I in 1643 and styled Sir Francis Liddell of Bamburgh Castle and Redheugh.
 Sir Francis gave evidence against the future regicide John Blakiston in 1636 and served as Sheriff of Newcastle in 1640.
-A Cavalier like his father, he was fined after the defeat of the Royalist cause in 1649.
-After the Restoration of the monarchy, he served as Governor of the Hostmen in 1665 and Mayor of Newcastle in 1666.
+He was fined after the defeat of the Royalist cause in 1649.
+He served the restored monarchy as Governor of the Hostmen in 1665 and as Mayor of Newcastle in 1666.